drfoxvet/drfoxvet-net/site/content/post/preventing-pandemics-like-covid-19-and-other-animal-to-human-diseases.md

 Both the viral infection causing COVID-19 pandemic and widely-used vaccines contain the spike protein of the virus that can cause harm in different ways to different people.
 This is an extremely complex issue addressed in this review that all health care providers should read:

 Halma, Matthew, Vottero, Paola, Thorp, James, et al. The Possible Mechanistic Basis of Individual Susceptibility to Spike Protein Injury, Advances in Virology, 2025, 7990876, 31 pages, 2025. https://doi.org/10.1155/av/7990876

+The plethora of DNA fragments in the genetically engineered  COVID-19 vaccines is an issue of concern, and possibly the SV40 enhancer in the Pfizer vaccine according to  Speicher, D. J., Rose, J., & McKernan, K. (2025).
+Quantification of residual plasmid DNA and SV40 promoter-enhancer sequences in Pfizer/BioNTech and Moderna modRNA COVID-19 vaccines from Ontario, Canada.
+Autoimmunity, 58(1). https://doi.org/10.1080/08916934.2025.2551517

 The adverse effects of vaccinations for some people, along with so-called long-COVID infection syndrome, cannot be denied.
 Mandatory vaccinations for airline pilots have had purportedly adverse consequences ( Sudden deaths, incapacitations soar among COVID-jabbed airline pilots: report - LifeSite).